qiboteam/qibo/doc/source/api-reference/qibo.rst

 :meth:`qibo.abstractions.states.AbstractState.samples` and
 :meth:`qibo.abstractions.states.AbstractState.frequencies` methods.

+The state vector (or density matrix) is saved in memory as a tensor supported by the currently active backend (see :ref:`Backends <Backends>` for more information).
+A copy of the state can be created using :meth:`qibo.abstractions.states.AbstractState.copy`.
+The new state will point to the same tensor in memory as the original one unless the ``deep=True`` option was used during the ``copy`` call.
+Note that some backends (qibojit, qibotf) perform in-place updates when the state is used as input to a circuit or time evolution.
+This will modify the state's tensor and the tensor of all shallow copies and the current state vector values will be lost.
+If you intend to keep the current state values, we recommend creating a deep copy before using it as input to a qibo model.

 In order to perform measurements the user has to add the measurement gate :class:`qibo.core.gates.M` to the circuit and then execute providing a number of shots.
 If this is done, the :class:`qibo.abstractions.states.AbstractState`